-Have you ever been to a coalition or staff meeting where a newcomer asks a pointed question to the leader of the group, and everyone around the newcomer cringes while s/he stands oblivious to the battle s/he just instigated?
+Have you ever been to a coalition or staff meeting where a newcomer asks a pointed question to the leader of the group, and everyone around the newcomer cringes while s/he stands oblivious to the battle just instigated?
 Being an outsider or a newcomer to a group can be uncomfortable, especially when you do not know the rules.
 These very rules, norms and values – culture – tell us how to behave and inform us of what is acceptable.
 Just as culture guides the behavior of societies, it also shapes our interactions in the workplace and the community.
 Because it is the foundation of so many of our professional behaviors, culture often resides beneath the water in the iceberg concept we shared in our mindset post.
 As a result, culture remains an underutilized tool for managing the performance of others.
 It is one of the reasons why Peter Drucker famously said: “Culture eats strategy for breakfast.”
 This is true within organizations, within collaborations and within relationships.

 My favorite definition of culture is from Debra Thorsen: “Culture is an energy force that becomes woven through the thinking, behavior and identity of those within the group.”
 It is not your vision, mission statement or your values on paper; it is how your vision, mission statement and values play out in your workplace.

-Artifacts: What you see, including dress code (suits vs. jeans vs. gym clothes), rituals (awards for teamwork vs. no recognition), office layout (departments working in proximity vs. separated by different floors)
+- Artifacts: What you see, including dress code (suits vs. jeans vs. gym clothes), rituals (awards for teamwork vs. no recognition), office layout (departments working in proximity vs. separated by different floors)

-Values: What you do, including rules of behavior (when problems occur, do you meet them head-on vs. ignore them), philosophies (decisions made top-down vs. consensus-driven)
+- Values: What you do, including rules of behavior (when problems occur, do you meet them head-on vs. ignore them), philosophies (decisions made top-down vs. consensus-driven)

-Assumptions: What is implied, which is often the source of values in a culture and what causes action (or inaction) within an organization; assumptions are often unconsciously understood and rarely discussed
+- Assumptions: What is implied, which is often the source of values in a culture and what causes action (or inaction) within an organization; assumptions are often unconsciously understood and rarely discussed

 , they allow those applicants to self-select and, therefore, decide whether they will fit into the environment.
 As one example, Teach for America (TFA) values entrepreneurship and emphasizes this priority with employment candidates.
 The organization shares its philosophy in many ways, such as hosting annual social innovation awards that recognize individuals who “spark bold, new innovations that expand opportunities” for students.
 By publicly recognizing innovation, TFA communicates its own hopes – and expectations – for employees’ behavior.
 Less entrepreneurial candidates will be less likely to accept a position at TFA if they understand that more is expected of them than they are willing or able to give.
 (For more information about entrepreneurial culture, check out our post 4 Elements of an Entrepreneurial Culture

 Organizational culture can also help manage performance after employees are integrated in the workplace.
 The social norms of the organization constitute a powerful method to guide behavior in situations where performance is otherwise hard to quantify.
 In the first example, the newcomer would realize how to act when either the leader reacted with chastisement or ostracism, or other members of the group clued him or her in to what is acceptable.
 These repercussions inform the newcomer and reinforce to other group members which behavior is acceptable and which is not.
 This type of group monitoring or peer pressure is a strong force in encouraging employees to either comply or move on and can be used to facilitate teamwork, self-reliance, initiative, passivity and a host of both positive and negative behaviors.